New Rob & Melani Walton Papago Park Campus

 Building a Better Future for Arizona Pets

-It has long been our vision to create a state-of-the-art facility to meet the needs of our rapidly growing community.
-And on November 4, 2021, we took our biggest step yet to making this vision a reality: we broke ground on our new campus.
-This new location near Papago Park (at the juncture of the 202 and 143 freeways) will allow us to offer comprehensive rescue, medical and behavioral care for pets at a level not yet seen in the United States.
-And we’d love to give you a peek at the great things to come.
+We long imagined and planned a state-of-the-art medical facility to meet the needs of our rapidly growing community.
+On November 4, 2021, we took our biggest step yet to make this vision a reality: we broke ground on the Rob & Melani Walton Papago Park Campus.
+This new location near Papago Park (at the juncture of the 202 and 143 freeways) will allow us to offer comprehensive medical interventions in a world-class animal trauma hospital paired with behavioral care for pets at a level not seen in the United States.
+The Rob & Melani Walton Papago Park Campus will be an unparalleled healing facility, AHS’ flagship campus in a network of locations and mobile units serving central Arizona.

-22% increase in response to calls reporting abuse, cruelty and neglect
+10% increase in response to calls reporting abuse, cruelty, and neglect.

-30% more animals transferred into Arizona Humane Society from Maricopa County Animal Care & Control and other shelters around the state.
+30% more animals transferred into the Arizona Humane Society from organizations.

 Experience the New Campus

-Imagine a community where no animal suffers on the streets.
-Where animal homelessness and abuse are combated with leading-edge strategy and technology, hand-in-hand with concerned citizens and animal advocates.
+Imagine a community where no animal suffers on the streets, where we combat animal homelessness and abuse with leading-edge strategy and technology, hand-in-hand with concerned citizens and animal advocates.

 Our vision is to create a comprehensive network of services for Arizona’s most vulnerable pets.
-The Papago Park Campus will serve as a regional hub and provide acute medical and trauma care, behavior rehabilitation, rescue and cruelty investigations, adoption resources and education programs.
+The Rob & Melani Walton Papago Park Campus will serve as a regional hub providing acute medical and trauma care, behavior rehabilitation, adoption resources, and education programs for both children and adults.
+The Papago Park Campus will be a teaching hospital for both Midwestern University Veterinary School and the University of Arizona College of Veterinary Medicine, programs that address a critical shortage of veterinarians in the state.

 - Watts Family Medical Complex